-The Yukon Resource Gateway Project is a jointly-funded program providing benefits and opportunities from resource road upgrade projects to:
+The Yukon Resource Gateway Program is a jointly-funded program providing benefits and opportunities from resource road upgrade projects to:

 - First Nations;